magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_constraint.md

 {%endhighlight%}

-Directly after test, both constraints are performed in order they listed.
+Directly after the test flow, both constraints are performed in order they listed.

 ### Tagging

 Tagging enables you to indicate what constraints must be called.

 You can tag constraints in `<module>/Test/etc/di.xml` using a `severity` argument.
-Severity tagging of constrains is used for customization of test run.
+Severity tagging of constraints is used for the customization of test run.

 You can use the following severity tags: